Paying too much on your mortgage?

 The total number of remortgages in 2016 was 384,950, up 15% from 333,400 in 2015.
 November alone saw 36,850 remortgages, an increase of 21% compared to the previous year.
 This is also the highest number in a month since July 2009.

-This trend is likely to continue in 2017, with nearly a third of eligible homeowners planning to remortgage, as revealed in a survey carried out by TSB.
+This trend is likely to continue into 2018, with nearly a third of eligible homeowners planning to remortgage, as revealed in a survey carried out by TSB.
 Because interest rates are so low, many homeowners could significantly reduce their monthly outgoings by remortgaging now.

 The impact of Brexit is likely to affect the market and could well lead to rising inflation and a squeeze on family finances, making remortgaging to cut monthly repayments an attractive option.